galterdatalab/crdm-training/docs/pages/training.md

 ## Workshop Training

-We will implement a training curriculum via a series of workshops designed to meet critical needs of clinical researchers.
-The curriculum will feature new workshops, as well as leverage existing training materials that have been updated and improved to address key aspects of clinical research through an EDW.
+We are in the process of implementing a training curriculum via a series of workshops designed to meet critical needs of clinical researchers.
+The curriculum will feature new workshops, as well as leverage existing training materials that have been updated and improved to address key aspects of clinical research data.

 1. [Best Practices in Research Data Management and Data Sharing](https://galter.northwestern.edu/course_info/236)